List of compression Member Posts-part 2.

 12- Solved problem 5-2 for local buckling.

-This is the 12th post of the compression Member Posts-part 2 which includes solved problem- 5-2 is quoted From Prof. Jack McCormac’s handbook.
+This is the 2nd post in the Compression Member Posts-part 2, which includes solved problem-5-2, quoted from Prof. Jack McCormac’s handbook.
+The given W section is W#12×72, a non-slender section.

 a) Using the column critical stress values in Table 4-22 of the Manual, determine the LRFD design strength and the ASD allowable strength for the column shown in Fig. 5.8.